keu/docs/software_versioned_docs/version-0.30/install-gcp-standard.md

     > **Note:** The name of the secret file must be `cert.pem` for your certificate to be trusted properly.

 2. Note the value of `private-root-ca` for when you configure your Helm chart in Step 8.
 You'll need to additionally specify the `privateCaCerts` key-value pair with this value for that step.

 ## Step 6: Configure your SMTP URI

 An SMTP service is required for sending and accepting email invites from Astronomer.
-If you're running Astronomer Software with `publicSignups` disabled (which is the default), you'll need to configure SMTP as a way for your users to receive and accept invites to the platform through an email invitation.
+If you're running Astronomer Software with `publicSignups` disabled (which is the default), you'll need to configure SMTP as a way for your users to receive and accept invites to the platform via email.
 To integrate your SMTP service with Astronomer, fetch your SMTP service's URI and store it in a Kubernetes secret:

 ```sh
 kubectl create secret generic astronomer-smtp --from-literal connection="smtp://USERNAME:PASSWORD@HOST/?requireTLS=true" -n astronomer